btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 ### Cause 2: Using swap memory

-If you are synching and don't have enough memory, your server may use swap in order to continue operating:
+If you are synching and don't have enough memory, your server may use swap to continue operating:

 ```bash
 sudo su -